Section: CSU POLICY MANUAL FOR CONTRACTING & PROCUREMENT

 BPO are primary source agreements which are designed to supply goods or services on an ongoing basis for a designated period of time.
 The agreement generally establishes prices, terms, conditions, and the period covered.
 Quantities or minimum sales are not required.

-Awards may be initiated with more than one vendor or contractor for comparable products or services.
+Contract awards may be initiated with more than one vendor or contractor for comparable products or services.
 Multiple awards may be used in instances where awarding to a single provider would be impractical or fail to satisfy the overall requirements of all potential users.
+The establishment of these agreement types is subject to applicable bidding limits (See Policy 5206.00).

-In order to reduce administrative costs to the CSU, Master Pricing Agreements may be awarded.
+In order to reduce administrative costs to the CSU, Master Pricing Agreements (MPA) may be awarded by the Chancellor’s Office.
 Such agreements establish fixed prices/rates provided by vendors for the purpose of acquiring goods and services at the vendors’ best pricing.
 These prices/rates may be based on aggregate volume purchased and may include mutually agreed to terms and conditions for any resulting orders placed by campuses.
-Master Pricing Agreements may be used to establish market pricing or price reasonableness when a procurement is not subject to competition.
-Master Pricing Agreements are not to be used in lieu of satisfying formal competition requirements.
-In addition, Master Pricing Agreements may be established to assist in the meeting of legislatively mandated procurement goals for programs such as Buy Recycled Products and DVBE.
-Master Pricing Agreements are listed at CSU Contract Store website.
+Master Pricing Agreements must state if bidding requirements were satisfied (See Policy 5206.00).
+Campuses wishing to create a systemwide MPA must request and obtain permission to do so from the Director, Contract Services and Procurement, Office of the Chancellor.

 400 General Services Administration of the United States (GSA) Pricing Schedules

-A Multiple Award Schedule (MAS) is an agreement established between the General Services Administration (GSA) of the United States and multiple vendors for the purpose of acquiring goods and/or services under specific prices, terms and conditions.
-GSA agreements may be used by the CSU if the GSA vendor is willing to extend the same GSA prices to the CSU, prices in the agreement have satisfied CSU’s competitive solicitation process, and the terms of the agreement include the terms required by California law.
+A Multiple Award Schedule (MAS) or Federal Supply Schedule (FSS) are agreements established between GSA and multiple vendors for the purpose of acquiring goods and/or services under specific prices, terms and conditions.
+GSA agreements may be used by the CSU if the GSA vendor is willing to extend the same GSA prices to the CSU.
+A GSA MAS or FSS satisfies the CSU requirement for competition for the goods and services specified in the MAS or FSS contract.
+Procurements made on the basis of GSA agreements must comply with applicable requirements of CSU policy and the law.

-600 Cooperative and Consortium Purchasing Agreements Administered by Non-CSU Agencies
+600 Cooperative and Consortium Purchasing Agreements Administered by Non-CSU Organizations

 APPLICABILITY AND AREAS OF RESPONSIBILITY